mekaneeky/Hierarchical-AutoML-Zero/README.md

 - For more AutoML research areas, refer to the [AutoML Conference 2024](https://2024.automl.cc/)

 **Q: Are you done with distributed training?**
-A: Distributed training is a technically complex problem.
-We're still developing our solution, and our candidate approach is not yet ready for release.
+A: We're still developing our distributed training solution, experiments are running.

 ## Getting Started